wandermol/simple_virtual_screening/README.md

 **The purpose of this script is limited to exercise python.
 For extensively tested tools, please, consult specialized scientific literature.**

-Given a reference set and and a database of small molecule sencoded in fingerprints, the script computes a similarity (or distance) measure and returns the ranked database.
+Given a reference set and a database of small molecules encoded in fingerprints, the script computes a similarity (or distance) measure and returns the ranked database.

 The script can compute rankings based on one of three different similarity measures: